-To check your eligibility for this scheme and apply for support, see www.gov.uk/apply-great-british-insulation-scheme or call the Home Retrofit Advice and Information Line on 0800 098 7950.
+To check your eligibility for this scheme and apply for support see www.gov.uk/apply-great-british-insulation-scheme or call the scheme helpline on 0800 098 7950.

 4.2 Other energy efficiency schemes

 Boiler Upgrade Scheme (BUS)

 BUS is a government scheme offering help with the cost of installing low carbon heating systems such as heat pumps and biomass boilers.
 You can get a grant of £5,000 or £6,000, depending on the technology you choose.
 Support for biomass boilers is only available if your property is in a rural area or off the gas grid.